GSA-TTS/identity-site/content/_en/partners/faq.md

         id: a-5
         title: Does Login.gov partner with state and local governments?
         content: >-
             Yes, Login.gov partners with state and local governments.
 State and local governments need simple and secure solutions to help the public access federally funded services and resources.
-With this partnership, those agencies can leverage Login.gov to create a seamless and secure sign in experience for the public to access these resources. <a target="_blank" href="https://www.login.gov/partners/state-and-local" class="external-link">Learn more about the path to partnership</a>.
+With this partnership, those agencies can leverage Login.gov to create a seamless and secure sign in experience for the public to access these resources. <a href="{{ '/partners/state-and-local/' | locale_url }}" class="caret">Learn more about the path to partnership</a>
     -
         id: a-6
         title: How do we partner with Login.gov?